 Jeremy qualified in 2004 and has worked in a number of settings including flight nursing, critical care and high dependency units in the NHS and independent sector in the UK and overseas..
 He has been involved with the RCN since he was a nursing student and has been a student steward, a workplace steward, staffside chair and branch chair.

 Geoffrey is a matron with a background in critical care and cardiology.
 He has developed an award-winning nurse-led unit and has been recognised with an OBE and the British Journal of Nursing’s Nurse of the Year Award.
 An active RCN Steward he is also Chair of the RCN’s Dorset branch.
 He has been an elected member of the National Council of the Red Cross and is Honorary Vice-President of the Florence Nightingale Foundation.

 Richard Jones MBE, Wales

-Richard has over 46 years’ experience in nursing and nurse education.
-Between 1990 and 2010 he worked for RCN Wales, latterly as the Deputy Director and Head of Employment Relations, with responsibility for introducing Agenda for Change into the NHS in Wales for RCN members.
-He works sessionally as an external peer reviewer inspecting NHS hospitals across Wales and sits on mental health panels for detained patients reviewing their mental health sections.
-He is currently Vice Chair of the RCN Wales Board and President of the RCN's Cwm Taf Morgannwg branch.
+Richard has over 51 years experience in Nursing and Nurse Education.
+Between 1990 and 2010 he worked for the Royal College of Nursing in Wales, latterly as the Deputy Director and Head of Employment Relations, with responsibility for introducing Agenda for Change into the NHS in Wales for RCN members.

 Evan Keir, Nursing Support Worker